-Kirk C. Wilhelmsen is RENCI’s chief domain scientist for genomics.
-He is also a professor of the neurology and genetics department at UNC – Chapel Hill.
-Wilhelmsen’s research interests are engaged in the genetic mapping of susceptibility loci for complex traits and the positional cloning of genes responsible for neurodegenerative disorders.
-His major focus areas are genetics of non-Alzheimer dementia and genetics of addiction.
-Previously, Wilhelmsen worked at the Department of Neurology at the University of California, San Francisco.
+Kirk C. Wilhelmsen is RENCI’s Chief Domain Scientist for Genomics and Medicine.
+He is also a Professor of Neurology at the Rockefeller Neuroscience Institute and an Adjunct Professor of Genetics in the Department of Genetics at UNC – Chapel Hill.
+He maintains several collaborations with faculty at UNC.
+Wilhelmsen’s research interests include epigenetic, the development of statistical genetic approaches, the genetic mapping of susceptibility loci for complex traits and the positional cloning of genes responsible for neurodegenerative disorders.
+During the last two decades, a major focus was genetics of addiction.
+Previously, Wilhelmsen worked at the Department of Neurology at the University of California, San Francisco and in the Department of Neurology at Columbia University.
 He received both his doctoral and medical degrees at the University of Wisconsin in Madison.